 - 6. As part of the NSP learning process, a series of Exercises is conducted to allow participants to apply the theories and concepts studied throughout the year.
 These exercises are connected to multiple learning outcomes and objectives, and are a key aspect of the educational experience for NSP.
-With the exception of Strategic Communicator, all of the exercises are embedded in CF 575.
+With the exception of Exercise STRATEGIC COMMUNICATOR, all of the exercises are embedded in CF575.
 Below is a list of NSP exercises and their associated aims. - a.
-Strategic Communicator.
-To provide an opportunity to practise explaining and defending a policy position before a simulated Parliamentary committee.
-This exercise is embedded in CF 581. - b.
-Strategic Bridge.
-To provide an opportunity to practise the application of the strategy formulation model through the design of a security strategy given national policy guidance. - c.
-Strategic Power.
-To provide an opportunity to practise interdepartmental, national-level crisis management in an international scenario. - d.
-Strategic Designer.
-To provide an opportunity to practise the design and coordination of an element of national security strategy on an interdepartmental basis, given a national security strategy that has previously been derived from national policy guidance. - e.
-Strategic Play.
-To provide an opportunity to practise interdepartmental, national-level crisis management in a domestic scenario. - f.
-Capstone.
-To provide an opportunity to reflect on the elements of the programme by addressing several strategic themes in order to solidify overall understanding and prepare for future strategic roles.
+Exercise STRATEGIC COMMUNICATOR.
+Exercise STRATEGIC COMMUNICATOR provides an opportunity to practise explaining and defending a policy position before a simulated Parliamentary committee.
+This exercise is embedded in CF581. - b.
+Exercise STRATEGIC DESIGNER (Grand Strategy Formulation).
+The object of this exercise is the creation of a concept that lays out the general specifications for the ends that Canada pursues in its efforts at the international level that are related to Canada's unique values and interests. - c.
+Exercise STRATEGIC BRIDGE (Regional Strategy Formulation).
+This activity will be conducted as a student-led exercise providing an opportunity to practise the application of strategy formulation through the design of a security strategy given national policy guidance.
+Having determined the ends in the previous Exercise STRATEGIC DESIGNER, this exercise will review national security policy to identify the localized ends, ways, and means required in the articulation of the key elements of a national security strategy for a particular region of the world.
+Secondarily, the programme members will develop a better understanding of the complexities and issues for the region and/or strategic issue selected in the particular Academic Year.